Sethupathy-Lab/miRquant/tutorial/TUTORIAL.md

 ```
 The configuration directory contains two configuration files.

+1. conf_system.yml
+  * Configuration file for the cluster you are working on, currently filled out for lsf job scheduler.
-1. conf_miRquant.yml
+2. conf_miRquant.yml
   * Configuration that will be edited on a project by project basis

-2. conf_system.yml
-  * Configuration file for the cluster you are working on, currently filled out for lsf job scheduler.
+The system configuration file is setup for a lsf job scheduler.
+The queue names should be changed to match the queues on the cluster you are working.
+If you are not working with a job scheduler, **delete the conf_system.yml file.**

 The miRquant configuration file (conf_miRquant.yml) is as follows:
 ```